varad-comrad/Workflow/README.md

 - Possibly manage .NET/Node projects as well
 - Possibly manage C/C++ projects
 - Study possibility of integration with docker
+- Auto-installation of a lot of things (conda, docker, make, cmake, etc)

 Longer Future: explore possibilitites like AI helper, integration with other CLI tools, etc.